chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

    * If you're in an organization, create the bucket and trail in the organization root account, and enable for all child accounts.

-2. Create the Elasticsearch cluster and Lambda
+2. Create the OpenSearch cluster and Lambda

-   The [provided CloudFormation template](cloudformation.yml) will create the Elasticsearch cluster and Lambda outside a VPC.
+   The [provided CloudFormation template](cloudformation.yml) will create an Amazon OpenSearch cluster and Lambda outside a VPC.
 This template has several parameters, most of which are optional:

     * `LambdaName`: